yogonwa/NobelLM/README.md

 - Scrapes and normalizes NobelPrize.org metadata and speeches (starting with the Literature category)
 - Embeds speech content using sentence-transformers (MiniLM)
-- Supports natural language Q&A via RAG using OpenAI’s GPT-3.5
+- Supports natural language Q&A via RAG using OpenAI's GPT-3.5
 - Exposes a simple interactive UI powered by Streamlit
 - Deploys publicly via Hugging Face Spaces